ANCOVA Analysis Tools

 Tukey’s HSD and Tukey-Kramer

-The Tukey-Kramer analysis output from the ANCOVA data analysis tool is shown in Figure 4 where the contrasts for Method 2 and Method 4 have been filled in.
+Figure 4 shows the Tukey-Kramer analysis output from the ANCOVA data analysis tool where the contrasts for Method 2 and Method 4 have been filled in.
 As you can see, the results agree with those shown in Figure 1 of Tukey’s HSD for ANCOVA.

 Tukey ANCOVA output